Pharmacotherapy: Medication compliance

+The direct method includes measurement of drug (or the corresponding metabolite) concentration, while the indirect method includes pill counting and the self-report from the patient.
+The direct method is more time-consuming, more expensive, more invasive, but it is more accurate.
+The indirect method has a lower accuracy but is easier to administer to the patient.
+If the patient fails to comply with treatment, for example, by not taking the medication according to the instructions, it leads to risk and a poor treatment outcome.

+Example: Tuberculosis treatment

+For tuberculosis patients, directly observed therapy is still part of the treatment.
+This is to increase medication compliance.
+This is to prevent treatment failure, relapse, and transmission in the community.
+Apart from the traditional direct observed therapy (DOT), there is another method proposed to try increasing medication compliance.
+Video-observed therapy (VOT) is one of the methods.
+It has some advantages and disadvantages.
+It reduces the cost of healthcare and the travel costs for the patient.
+The downside of the intervention is the need for quality control training as it would be hard to confirm the patient's adherence.

+Role of Pharmacists

 Pharmacists are experts in pharmacotherapy and are responsible for ensuring the safe, appropriate, and economical use of pharmaceutical drugs.
 The skills required to function as a pharmacist require knowledge, training and experience in biomedical, pharmaceutical and clinical sciences.
 Pharmacology is the science that aims to continually improve pharmacotherapy.
 The pharmaceutical industry and academia use basic science, applied science, and translational science to create new pharmaceutical drugs.

 As pharmacotherapy specialists and pharmacists have responsibility for direct patient care, often functioning as a member of a multidisciplinary team, and acting as the primary source of drug-related information for other healthcare professionals.
 A pharmacotherapy specialist is an individual who is specialized in administering and prescribing medication, and requires extensive academic knowledge in pharmacotherapy.

 In the US, a pharmacist can gain Board Certification in the area of pharmacotherapy upon fulfilling eligibility requirements and passing a certification examination.
 While pharmacists provide valuable information about medications for patients and healthcare professionals, they are not typically considered covered pharmacotherapy providers by insurance companies.